 (2) A member elected to fill an office as an alternate member on the coming into operation of the Fire Brigades Superannuation Amendment Act 1994 shall, subject to the other provisions of this Schedule, hold office for a period ending one year after the election.

+[Clause 3 amended by No. 26 of 1994 s.
+18.]

 4. Chairman

 The Superannuation Board may appoint one of its members to be chairman of the Superannuation Board and determine the period for which that member shall hold that office.

+[Clause 4 amended by No. 26 of 1994 s.
+18.]

 5. Publication

 The Superannuation Board shall cause notice of —